Middle School Bring-Your-Own-Device FAQ

 TASIS can best support Apple products.

 iPads are highly recommended, as they can be used to accomplish the majority of learning tasks while remaining ultra portable with day-long battery life.
-An iPad Air 2 or newer or an iPad Mini 4 with at least 32GB of storage space are suitable.
+Any iPads made within the last 3 years with at least 64GB of storage space are suitable.
 Some students may wish to also have a keyboard case for typing longer assignments.

 For tablets that run an operating system other than iOS, a screen size (measured diagonally) between 7.9" (about 20 cm) and 15.6" (about 40 cm) is required.
-The tablet should be newer than 2014 with at least 32GB of storage space.
+The tablet should be no older than 3 years and have at least 64GB of storage space.

 For laptops that run an operating system other than macOS, a screen size (measured diagonally) no larger than 15.6" (about 40 cm) is required.
-The laptop should be newer than 2014 with at least 256GB of storage space.
+The laptop should be no older than 5 years with at least 256GB of storage space.

 What if a student prefers to use a tablet but needs access to Adobe Flash content or a full keyboard?